 Leslie Drucks received her ballet training as a Ford Foundation scholarship student at the school of the Garden State Ballet.
 She later joined the Garden State Ballet Company performing various roles in "The Nutcracker," "Symphony in C," "Concerto Borocco," "Valse Fantesie," and others.

-Melissa Markowich (Administration)
+Melissa Markowich (Director)

 Melissa Markowich is a graduate of Studio Allegro.
 Since graduation, she has received a BFA in Dance from

 Montclair State University.
 She has performed works by Martha Graham, Maxine Steinman and Peter Kyle, among

 others.
 Melissa was the Assistant Director of the Watchung Hills Dance Ensemble until 2017, where her choreography was recognized at the county and state Teen Arts Festivals.
 She has also choreographed for the Jerry Gibson Summer Theatre.

 Catherine trained at Studio Allegro for eleven years before going on to study at SUNY Purchase College Conservatory of Dance, where she received her BFA in Dance Performance.
 She performed works by George Balanchine, Bettijane Sills, Rosalind Newman, and Norbert de la Cruz, among others, as well as having the opportunity to showcase her own choreography.
 Catherine is an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Pre-Primary through Level 3 of the ABT® National Training Curriculum.